gildas-lormeau/SingleFile/faq.md

 ## Why pages saved with SingleFile weight more than uncompressed MAFF files?
 To integrate them into the HTML file, all binary resources such as images or fonts are transformed into [data URIs](https://en.wikipedia.org/wiki/Data_URI_scheme).
 These URIs allow the binary content to be encoded in [base64](https://en.wikipedia.org/wiki/Base64) and to be stored as text in the HTML file.
 When encoded in base64, a binary resource will weigh about 33% more.
 This overload also has an impact on the size of the saved page.

-If you're using Firefox, you may consider using [SingleFileZ](https://github.com/gildas-lormeau/SingleFileZ) which is able to compress saved pages and their assets.
+If you're using Firefox, you may consider using [SingleFileZ](https://github.com/gildas-lormeau/SingleFileZ) which is able to compress saved pages and their assets into a self extracting HTML/ZIP hybrid file.